joerhee01/Sales-Analysis-for-Electronic-Retail-Store/README.md

 - *Q5.
 What product sold the most?
 Why do you think it sold the most?*

 - According to the chart, the top-selling products are AAA Batteries (4-pack), AA Batteries, USB-C Charging Cable, and Lightning Charger.
 This trend may be attributed to the importance of power-related products for electronic devices.
 It is noteworthy that the top-selling products are also the cheapest per unit.
-However, the top-earning products are the MacBook Pro Laptop, iPhone, ThinkPad Laptop, and Google Phone, with little influence from products in the top-selling list.
+However, the top-earning products are the MacBook Pro Laptop, iPhone, ThinkPad Laptop, and Google Phone, with little influence from products in the top-selling list generating profit.
 To maximize sales and earnings, it would be wise to balance prices and offer promotions for the top-earning products to increase the likelihood of increasing sales and maximize profits.

   (*Top Selling Products by Unit Price of the Product*)